vidyabhandary/blog/_posts/2022-06-06-MyImpressions.md

 #### 6. When you are interrupted

-- Don't give strokes when you are interrupted
+- Don't give conversational strokes when you are interrupted
 - Balance warmth with competence

 **All in all - A very informative and motivating session**